-There can be various causes for this condition, but the most common ones are as follows:
+There are various causes for this condition, but the most common ones are as follows:

 Sexual intercourse that is unprotected.

-Any injury to the cervix or any other part of the female reproductive system while pregnancy.
+Any injury to the cervix or any other part of the female reproductive system during pregnancy.

 Fungal or bacterial infections.